Drama in Southeast Asia: Upsets, Numbers, and Notable Firsts at the 2007 Asian Cup

 In the end, Iraq stood as continental kings.
 A tournament that began with Iraq playing co-host Thailand ended with Iraq upsetting Saudi Arabia to win the 2007 Asian Cup.
 Iraq’s journey represented a culmination of formidable work that dated back to its surprise fourth-place finish in the 2004 Summer Olympics.

-From Final Four to First Eight Out: Three Years Can Make a Difference
+From Final Four to First Eight Out

-Runners-up from 2004, China looked to maintain its improvement during its group stage campaign in Malaysia.
+Runners-up from 2004, China looked to improve during its group stage campaign in Malaysia.
 Hang Peng and Wang Dong each scored twice in its opening match against Malaysia in a comfortable China’s 5-1.
 Having represented China at the 2002 World Cup, Shao Jiayi provided China a dream start when he scored the game’s opening goal against IR Iran.
 With Mao Jianqing having doubled China’s lead, China looked to have moved one step closer to the quarterfinals.

 Nineteen years on and also in Jakarta, both nations met again in the tournament.
 South Korea scored in the fourth minute before Bahrain tied the match before the drama unfolded late in the game.
 Ismael Abdul-Latif scored his initial goal for Bahrain in the 85th minute.
 Three years after its victory in the Asian Cup, Bahrain seemed to have a chance at yet another knockout berth.
 It would not be as Saudi Arabia sent Bahrain out of the tournament in the group stage finale with a 4-0 result.